 3 Ways Animal Loving Families Can Give Back on Giving Tuesday

 If you love animals, consider donating to:

-- Your local animal shelter— There are wonderful animals near you looking for a forever home.
-A monetary donation helps staff at your local animal shelter buy needed supplies for pets waiting for their forever home but you can also donate used towels, sheets, tennis balls, and other items that your family no longer needs to benefit the animals.
+Your local animal shelter— There are wonderful animals near you looking for a forever home.
+Monetary donations help staff at your local animal shelter buy needed supplies for pets waiting for their forever home but you can also donate used towels, sheets, tennis balls, and other items that your family no longer needs to benefit the animals.
 Visit the website of your local shelter to see what might be needed or give them a call!
 I know they’d love to hear from you!

 3 Ways Families with a Passion for Education can Give Back on Giving Tuesday

 If you’re passionate about education, support learning with a donation to:

 DonorsChoose.org— According to Education Market Association, 99.5% of public teachers spend their own money to equip their classrooms.
 DonorsChoose.org is a charity that connects teachers in communities with donors who want to help.
 Teachers request funding for classroom materials that aren’t provided by the school and fall outside their personal budget, individuals find and fund projects, and teachers obtain necessary supplies for classroom instruction.
 Visit DonorsChoose.org to see what projects teachers need help funding in your area and make a donation since every amount helps!